Gwalchmei/gloomhaven-ia-helper/README.md

 Goal for this tool :

-- Describe a Gloomhaven boardgame
+- Describe a **Gloomhaven** boardgame
 - See the focus and the moving path for a given monster

 ---

 **TODO**:
-- Describe player/monster info (range, movement points, exhausted, ...)
+- Edit player/monster info (range, movement points, initiative, ...)
+- Flying monsters ignore traps/hazardous or difficult terrains/obstacles
+- Monsters try to optimize AoE damages
 - Style
 - Cleaning code